ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 Cardiovascular disease (CVD), especially coronary heart disease (CHD), accounts for a major portion of global mortality [^1].
 This has led to scientists collecting vast amount of data related to heart-disease and other conditions.
 With this data available, machine learning algorithms can better predict patients who are developing various kinds of diseases ranging from Diabetes to CVD [^2].
 Research into which supervised learning techniques are best for CVD prediction is still ongoing into 2024 [^4], but we wish to also use this data to further develop unsupervised learning techniques since they can help us predict the disease without any labels.

-We plan to explore these two datasets:
+We are exploring these two datasets:

 1. [Cardiovascular Heart Disease Dataset](https://data.mendeley.com/datasets/dzz48mvjht/1) from the Mendeley database
 2. [Heart Disease Cleveland Dataset](https://archive.ics.uci.edu/dataset/45/heart+disease) from the UC Irvine Machine Learning Repository

 Both databases contains 12 features and a target variable specifying whether or not the patient was diagnosed with heart disease.
 They have 6 nominal values and 6 numeric values including age, blood pressure, and cholestrol levels.

 ## Problem Definition